rynkowsg/deepshell/README.md

 [![CircleCI Build Status][ci-build-badge]][ci-build]
 [![License][license-badge]][license]

+Two pillars:
+- `source` bash files from remote locations like GitHub, and
-Bundle your shell scripts into one file.
+- bundle your shell scripts into one file.

-Status: pre-ALPHA
+Status: **ALPHA**

 ## Motivation